programmer-blog/CodeIgniter-Angular-MySQL-CRUD/README.md

 Read detaild tutorial at: https://programmerblog.net/angular-tutorial-with-codeigniter-restful-api-part-1/

-Read more detaild tutorials at: http://programmblog.net
+Read more tutorials at: http://programmblog.net